 Those who follow Science Fiction and Fantasy are well aware of The War Of The Worlds importance in the genre as it's been revisited countless times.
 There have been multiple film and television incarnations.
 As for the original?
 It won the 1954 Academy Award for 'Best Special Effects.'
 It won the 1954 Hugo Award for 'Best Dramatic Presentation.'
 And in 2011 it was inducted into the National Film Registry so that it can be preserved for the ages.

 On this day in 1968, Stanley Kubrick's 2001: A Space Odyssey enjoyed a limited theatrical opening in New York and select locations around the United States.
-According to our friends at IMDB.com, here's the plot summary:
+Based on the work of SciFi master Arthur C. Clarke, the feature starred Keir Dullea and Gary Lockwood, and here's the plot summary as provided by IMDB.com:

 "After discovering a mysterious artifact buried beneath the Lunar surface, mankind sets off on a quest to find its origins with help from intelligent supercomputer H.A.L.
 9000."